 Cloud forests are distinctive biologically as well.
 They don’t quite match the biodiversity found in the world champion ecozone-tropical lowland rainforests-but they exceed them in uniqueness.
 The concentration of endemics (species found in only one location) is higher than other locations except for islands like the classic example at Galapagos which are isolated by the ocean.

 Deforestation eliminated most of the world’s tropical montane cloud forests years ago and continues today.
-Unfortunately even protected areas like Monteverde Cloud Forest Reserve are threatened as rising world temperatures move the elevation where the clouds first form higher and higher.
-Plants and animals from lower climactic associations have been encroaching on the reserve and other Costa Rican cloud forest areas for more than a decade.
+Unfortunately even areas like Monteverde Cloud Forest Reserve which are protected from logging are threatened as rising world temperatures move the elevation where the clouds first form higher and higher.

 Scientists have found that plants and animals from lower climactic associations have been encroaching on the reserve and other Costa Rican cloud forest areas for decades.